AI4PEX/data-driven-parametrizations/README.md

 ### 🌊 Ocean
 **Coming soon:**
-- Emulation of PISCES biogeochemical model
+- Emulation of PISCES biogeochemical model (for details, contact Edward Thornton, <edward.gow-smith@meteo.fr>)
 - Predicting eddy energy using a CNN for use in the scale-aware GEOMETRIC eddy parameterization

 ---